Guledaar/discrete_event_adhd_sim/README.md

 - Used, unused, and released slot tracking.
 - Stage-level and system-level utilisation metrics.

+### Resource Modelling Status

+The current resource model is a calendar-aware capacity abstraction that has passed internal V&V testing.
+Resource assumptions are still awaiting NHS stakeholder feedback and may be refined in future iterations.
+As such, the model should be viewed as a proof-of-concept rather than a final representation of NHS service operations.

 ### Phase 4: Verification, Validation, and Replications

 Objective: